maxrabin17/my-phase-1-project/README.md

 # my-phase-1-project
-This is going to be my STUPID FUCKING Phase 1 Project
+This is going to be my Phase 1 Project